New York Jets vs. Jacksonville Jaguars NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Jaguars stats and trends

-- Jacksonville has played 14 games, with four wins against the spread.
+- Jacksonville has four wins against the spread in 14 games this year.

-- The Jaguars have been underdogs by 2.5 points or more 10 times this year and are 3-7 ATS in those games.
+- The Jaguars have an ATS record of 4-8 in their 12 games when underdogs by 1.5 points or more this season.

-- Jacksonville's games this year have hit the over three times in 14 opportunities (21.4%).
+- Jacksonville's games this season have hit the over three times in 14 opportunities (21.4%).

-- When Jacksonville picks up over 391.8 yards, the team is 1-2 against the spread and 1-2 overall.
+- Jacksonville is 1-2 against the spread and 1-2 overall when the team amasses over 391.8 yards.

-- The Jaguars have turned the ball over 13 more times (25 total) than the Jets have forced a turnover (12) this season.
+- The Jaguars have turned the ball over 25 times this season, 13 more turnovers than the Jets have forced (12).

 Home and road insights

-- New York has two wins against the spread, and is 2-5 overall, at home this season.
+- New York has two wins against the spread, and is 2-5 overall, at home this year.

-- In seven games at home this season, New York has gone over the total four times.
+- New York has hit the over in four of seven games at home this season.

-- Jacksonville is 0-6 overall, with two wins against the spread, in away games.
+- Away from home, Jacksonville has two wins against the spread and is 0-6 overall.

-- The Jaguars are winless ATS (0-1) on the road as 2.5-point underdogs or more.
+- Away from home, the Jaguars are winless ATS (0-1) as 1.5-point underdogs or more.

-- Jacksonville has hit the over once in six road games this year.
+- Jacksonville has gone over the total once in six away games this year.

 Powered by Data Skrive.